dhanushbandari/Python_oop/README.md

 <br>
 <p>Class is a Blue Print/ Master Plan which used to create the object,and it is used to create the "N" number of objects.
 <br>
---> Without Class you cannot create object</p>
+--> Without Class you cannot create object
 <br>
---> Class in python always starts with a Keyword "class" followed by class name and colon inside which we can write a logic in an indented block</p>
+--> Class in python always starts with a Keyword "class" followed by class name and colon inside which we can write a logic in an indented block
 <br>
 --> This block is known as class scope or class block</p>